Contact us Start a Trial

 TL;DR

-Intro: “Free” is not without costs
+Intro: “Free” is not the same as “without costs”

 First of all, “free” means that the license to use the software doesn’t come with an upfront license cost.
-Setting up an HDL development environment, especially for large projects, can be very expensive if you need time to figure it all out by yourself.
-Therefore, our excellent support team is glad to give you all the support you need included in the license fee to set-up your project hassle free.
-No more searching, asking, restarting and… losing time and money.
-We guarantee you a smooth start with Sigasi.
-Before you decide to start you can request a trial and we will give you a full demo to assist you with setting up your project.
-Click here to get going with your demo and full featured trial license.
+Setting up an HDL development environment, is expensive if you need time to figure it all out by yourself.
+Therefore, our excellent support team is glad to give professional users all the support they need included in the license fee to set-up a project hassle free.
+No more searching, asking, restarting, and… losing time and money.
+We guarantee a smooth start with Sigasi.
+That’s why we’ve integrated a tutorial in the VS Code Extension that is free to use for commercial and non-commercial (Community Edition) users.

 Feature comparison